Visperi/OsrsHelper-lite/README.md

 rather big and meaningful updates.
 Many times I have noticed that developing OsrsHelper with very old discord.py (more than 3 years old!) has started encountering more and more often functional problems, and developing any new features is a pretty far-fetched dream.

-This lead into a decision to yet again start the bot from scratch, this time with no excessive scalability with relational database nor other things that only add amount of work with no actual benefits.
+All this lead into a decision to yet again start the bot from scratch, this time with no excessive scalability with relational database nor other things that only add amount of work with no actual benefits.